SKV-programmer/GoLang_Programs/README.md

 ## Step 2 : Verify Go Setup
 - Open your computer command prompt cmd (in Windows) and terminal in (Mac and Linux).
-- Type **go version** and hit enter.
+- Type **"go version"** and hit enter.
-- You see something like this **go version go1.14 windows/amd64**.
+- You see something like this **"go version go1.14 windows/amd64"**.
 It means Go language successfully installed.

 ## Step 3 : Download Go programs from this repository.
 - Fork this repository.